wg99526/MiCloudGit/README.md

 URL: http://223.194.200.160:3838/app/micloud

 ## Launch App
-After meeting the prerequisites, users can launch the app in their local computer by typing the following command to R terminal:
+Users can launch the app in their local computer by typing the following command to R terminal:

 ```
+install.packages("shiny")

 library(shiny)

 runGitHub("MiCloudGit", "wg99526", ref = "main")